To protect and promote the integrity of Alaska’s marine ecosystems and the health of ocean-dependent communities.

 Katy joined AMCC as Director of Catch 49 in July 2018 after a varied career in Alaska, Hawaii, and California.
 She earned a B.A. in Political Science from Vassar College and began her career with the San Francisco-based Bluewater Network in 2000, working on public land issues.
 Katy continued her conservation and policy work as Program Director for the California League of Conservation Voters from 2003-2011, working on a broad array of local and state-level issues including food security, water policy, ocean issues, climate change, and energy.
 Since 2011, she split her time between Alaska and Hawaii, founding and operating a music education business in Hawaii.
 Katy loves to spend time gardening, playing music, and is excited to help grow Catch 49, Alaska’s community seafood hub.

 Michelle was born and raised in Palmer, Alaska, and grew up set netting for salmon with her family on the West side of Cook Inlet.
 She began her career as a technician for the Alaska Department of Fish and Game before earning her master’s degree in Fisheries Science from the University of Alaska Fairbanks and working 8 years as an ADFG fisheries biologist.

 In her role at AMCC, Michelle devotes her time toward fisheries research and education, helping build connections between Alaska's fishing communities and the scientific processes that support them.
 As a lifelong subsistence hunter and fisherman, Michelle has a passion for fisheries biology and its role in sustaining the thriving food systems and wild places that she has lived within most of her life.

 BOARD OF DIRECTORS

 We are currently seeking new members to join our board.
-If you would like to learn more about joining AMCC’s Board of Directors, please read the AMCC Board Job Description and fill out the application below.
+If you would like to learn more about joining AMCC’s Board of Directors, please read the AMCC Board Job Description below and contact us at email@example.com.